Just-Code-Builder/.github/README.md

 ## 🌍 What We're Building

-> Just-Code-Builder is the engineering organisation behind **ZyndrHQ** — a portfolio of 7 interconnected apps providing the digital rails for Africa's next billion users.
+> Just-Code-Builder is the engineering organisation behind **Family** — a portfolio of 7 interconnected apps providing the digital rails for Africa's next billion users.
 >
 > Every product shares a single backend identity layer (**Kernal**), a single wallet system, KYC, and push notification infrastructure.
 One account.
 Every app.